 - Team updates in virtual standups are often unrelated to your own work.
 If you’re logging on Zoom every day for 15 minutes (assuming your standup doesn’t go over the allotted time) just to hear other attendees give status updates unrelated to the tasks you’re currently invested in, you quickly realize you’re wasting time, and morale goes down.

 We’ve experienced these issues first-hand when running our own virtual daily standup meetings.
-We quickly learned the traditional way of doing the daily scrum wasn’t going to work and we needed something new.
+We quickly learned the traditional way of doing the daily scrum wasn’t going to work and we needed something new; an online standup meeting bot.

 That’s why we made Geekbot, an asynchronous meeting tool that integrates with your team’s Slack account.